Posted on June. 22th, 2020, | By WayKen Rapid Manufacturing

 Like all other processes, low volume production with plastic injection molding has its issues.

-First of all, manufacturing even aluminum alloy molds are quite expensive and take a little bit longer compared to other prototyping techniques.
+First of all, manufacturing even aluminum alloy molds are quite expensive and takes a little bit longer compared to other prototyping techniques.

 When Low Volume Injection Molding Can Help You